magento/devdocs/src/recommendations/events.md

 Event |Description
 --- | ---
-`add-to-cart` | A product has been added to the cart `add-to-wishlist` | A wishlist updates with a new item `apply-discount-action` | A discount is applied to a cart `edit-product-qty` | The number of items in a cart is modified `initiate-checkout` |The shopper clicked the **Proceed to Checkout** button `instant-purchase` | The shopper completes an instant purchase.
-Typically triggered on a product page, but could be triggered on product listing pages like category and search results
+`add-to-cart` | A product is added to the cart `add-to-wishlist` | A product is added to the wishlist `apply-discount-action` | A discount code is applied to the cart `edit-product-qty` | A quantity of items in a cart is modified `initiate-checkout` | The shopper clicked the **Proceed to Checkout** button `instant-purchase` | The shopper completes an instant purchase.
-`place-order` | The customer's order is complete `remove-discount-action` | A discount is removed from a cart `remove-from-cart` | An item is removed from a cart `remove-from-wishlist` | An item from a wishlist is removed `sign-in` | The shopper signs into their account `sign-out` | The shopper signs out of their account `view` | A shopper views a product details page (PDP)
+`place-order` | The customer's order is submitted `remove-discount-action` | A discount code is removed from a cart `remove-from-cart` | A product is removed from a cart `remove-from-wishlist` | A product is removed from a wishlist `sign-in` | The shopper signs into their account `sign-out` | The shopper signs out of their account `view` | A shopper views a product details page (PDP)